compusolve-rsa/TestingGrounds/README.md

 Now our Guards can do rapid, very rapid firing!

 ### TG 46.
 Our Guards now make Burst firing 3 bullets in rapid random time sequence.

+### TG 47.
+Reattaching the Gun to Blueprint skeletal mesh socket with C++ class Manneguin.
+Now our Guards holding a weapon in their hands with proper animation at walking, firing and dying!
+Our player hold weapon in hands when firing, dying, lying on the ground from the third person